zmdominguez/zmdominguez.github.io/_posts/2017-04-17-all-it-takes-patience.md

 <blockquote class="twitter-tweet" data-lang="en" data-width="400" align="center"><p lang="en" dir="ltr">Formatting code in Google Slides is so easy; there really is no excuse not to do it.
 I even made a gif! <a href="https://t.co/1iLZpfQxwA">pic.twitter.com/1iLZpfQxwA</a></p>&mdash; Zarah Dominguez 🦉 (@zarahjutz) <a href="https://twitter.com/zarahjutz/status/706755844965150720">March 7, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Edit: Or you can use Roman Nurik's cool [code highlighter for slides](https://romannurik.github.io/SlidesCodeHighlighter/)

 I use speaker notes a lot when drafting my presentation.
 They are not word-for-word scripts of what I want to say though, but they do help me remember the point I was trying to make and is a good coach during practice runs.

 ## Talk